 Guidelines for purchasing your own fleece

-We use high quality, plush, anti-pill fleece in our kits so that our blankets will hold up to being well-used and loved by a child living in foster care.
+We use high quality, Blizzard fleece in our kits so that our blankets will hold up to being well-used and loved by a child living in foster care.
 We hope that our blanket angels will use similar fabric to provide a long-lasting, soft and sturdy blanket.

 If you purchase your own fleece, please choose from the hundreds of child-friendly patterns, colors and themes that are available.
 Avoid themes related to violence or war (guns, knives, soldiers, etc.), drugs/alcohol, or logos/images related to causes (such as cancer ribbons).